cchanging/asterinas/docs/src/README.md

 In conclusion, we believe that
 MPL is the best choice
-to foster a vibrant, robust, and inclusive open-source community around Asterinas.
+to foster a vibrant, robust, and inclusive open-source community around Astros.